-Once it became pitch black it was weird.
+We first came to the Borden Tunnel.
+We didn’t have lights and thought we’d be okay.
+But once it became pitch black it was weird.
 One doesn’t realize that part of our balance comes from sight.
 If you don’t believe it, try standing on one leg for 60 seconds.
 Then try it with your eyes close and see how you wobble.
 And so it was as we pedaled.
 The sense of moving forward disappeared.
 You could feel yourself pedaling but without seeing trees or walls or buildings it was very hard to tell if you were moving.
 Except you were pedaling.
 Weird, weird, and more weird.

 How wild!
 I always wanted to see a bear in the wild but always thought, and hoped, it would be from within the safe confines of my car.
 Not on a bike on a trail.

-At this point we were probably no more than 300 meters from the state line dividing Maryland and Pennsylvania.
+At this point, we were probably no more than 300 meters from the state line dividing Maryland and Pennsylvania.
 We had to pass where the bear had crossed the trail and gave a quick look to see if he was still around.
 I didn’t see him.
 We came to the state line, took a picture, and moved on.
 Quickly.

 Compared to seeing a large bear, nothing on the ride could then compare.
 We went through the 3,294 foot (1 km) Savage Tunnel.
 I was looking forward to seeing a wall of donor bricks but didn’t see any.*

 We reached the high point on the trail at Eastern Continental Divide where it goes under Pa.
 Rte.
 2011, McKenzie Hollow Road.
 I pedaled up this road seven years ago.
-This was easier.
+This was much easier.
 Although it was “downhill” from there, that’s a 1-2% grade on crushed limestone so there’s no coasting.

 And the only pavement on the trail is 50 meters on either side of this crossing.